|NASA Perseverance / MEDA|

 Several space programmes with FMI involvement have reached operational phase and produce new data.
 The Finnish pressure sensors on Huygens collected detailed atmospheric data during the descent through Titans dense atmosphere.
 The cometary mission Stardust provided information about the dust-plasma interactions on comets and will re-visit the Deep Impact mission’s target comet Wild-2.
 And the plasma and dust monitor SPEDE on ESA’s SMART-1 mission to the Moon collected a wealth of information until 10 seconds before the satellite’s spectacular impact on the Moon’s surface September 3, 2006.

 NASA’s Mars mission Phoenix landed at high latitudes of Mars in May 2008 and returned a wealth of new information including detailed atmospheric pressure recordings from FMI’s sensors.
 FMI’s pressure and humidity sensors for NASA’s Mars Science Laboratory mission were delivered in Summer 2008.
-The rover “Curiosity” landed on August 6 2012 and will be followed by ESA’s Exomars mission in 2020, also with atmospheric sensors from FMI aboard.
+The rover “Curiosity” landed on August 6 2012 and was followed by Mars 2020 rover Perseverance with the next generation of FMI’s pressure and humidity sensors aboard.
 ESA’s Mercury mission BepiColombo includes 2 instrument groups with FMI participation: the Finnish X-ray instrument SIXS and the plasma instrument consortium SERENA.

 We spend approximately 8 man-years annually on pure technological design and manufacturing tasks, and use various Finnish industrial subcontractors at regular basis to complement the projects.
 Our main areas of expertise are sensor technology, particularly athmospheric sensors, and microprosessors with associated flight software which are routinely used in space and ground-based instrumentation projects.